MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 If the backdrop to the code is particularly dark, try a black on gray code if your detection rate is low.
 If the backdrop is relatively light, a regular code should work fine.

 ### Distance from the QR code
-Devices can scan QR codes from a variety of distances.
-This distance depends on the version and size of the code.
+The tracking cameras can only detect a certain level of detail.
+For really small codes - < 10cm along the sides - you must be fairly close.

-For a version 1 QR code varying from 5 to 25 cm wide, the minimum detection distance ranges from 0.15 meters to 0.5 meters.
-The farthest away these are detectable from goes from about 0.3 meters for the smaller QR code targets to 1.4 meters for the bigger.
+For a version 1 QR code varying from 10 to 25 cm wide, the minimum detection distance ranges from 0.15 meters to 0.5 meters.

 The detection distance for size increases linearly.

 ### Size of QR codes
 WMR does not work with QR codes with sides smaller than 5 cm each.